francoisarthanas/CompTIA-Security-Hands-on-Labs-/README.md

-# Welcome to the CompTIA Security+ (SYO-601) Complete Course
+# Welcome to this Complete CompTIA Security+ Hands-on Labs
-Maybe you are styding for the CompTIA Security+ Course and don't have the hands-on labs that goes with it.
-This Free course is designed to help you close your hands-on knowledge gaps.